Dhahran: Railway

 Although rail service in Saudi Arabia plays a much more minor role today than 50 years ago, an industrial railroad with a station adjacent to Dhahran still exists, linking it to the capital Riyadh.

 Public transport

-Public transport buses are only available in a very limited manner, with taxi services, at reasonable prices and widely available, proving more popular.
+Some frequently visited locations such as the Mall of Dhahran are covered by the Eastern Region bus run by SAPTCO(Saudi Public Transport Company).
+However, in most areas of Dhahran, public transit coverage is limited.
+Taxi services, being reasonable priced and widely available, have proven more popular.
 Large companies such as Saudi Aramco run their own bus transport operations, connecting residential and industrial camps of the company with Dhahran, Dammam, and Khobar.
 Many smaller residential compounds also operate their own bus services which are typically used for transport to places of work or shopping trips by residents.

 Communications and media

 Mobile telephone communications are provided mainly by STC, Mobily and Zain, which have launched 3G, 4G and 5G services to their customers.

 STC also provides landlines through its Al-Hatif services, as well as providing internet services through Saudi Data.

 There are several internet service providers such as Al-Alamiah, ArabNet, Nesma and others.
 Both DSL and FTTH services are available.

 There are several popular radio stations, such as Radio Sawa, Studio One 91.4 FM, broadcast from Aramco, and Bahrain Radio 96.5 FM.

 Satellite television is predominant in the market, with Orbit Showtime being the most popular, as well as the widespread variety of satellite channel operators including Eutelsat, AsiaSat, Palapa, Arabsat and Nilesat.